Samuel Troilius

 Samuel Troilius (22 May 1706 – 18 January 1764) was Archbishop of Uppsala from 1758 to his death.

 Biography

 He was born in Stora Skedvi parish in the province of Dalarna.
 His parents were Olof Troilius and Helena Gangia.
 His father was a vicar in the Church of Sweden.

 In 1724, he had become student in Uppsala University, and was by 1734 appointed assistant professor of Greek and Roman literature, after having disputed in 1732 with the thesis De magnetismo morum naturali.
-He was ordained in 1736 and an 1740 he became a priest.
+He was ordained in 1736 and in 1740 he became a priest.